-- Pupil participation in PE and sport will increase further thus leading pupils to become more active and engaged. - PE lead to continue to lead the school, developing new initiatives and inspiring pupils to engage in a range of new sports. - Increased confidence and ability in teaching different sports after attending training. - Staff's familiarity with a wider range of sports increases. - Children are introduced to a wider range of sports. - Whole-school scheme of work has been bought to help improve delivery of PE allowing teachers to feel more confident. - Staff have been introduced to new sports and the skills these need. - Staff have been able to self-assess the skills which they need to develop and bespoke CPD has been provided to enable them to develop these specific areas. - We have changed our current swimming programme to ensure that more children are leaving KS2 being confident, capable swimmers.
-This is detailed further in our swimming document. - The children we have identified in Year 6 who cannot yet swim 25m will attend a 2 week intervention programme during the summer term. - Having completed a surf lifesaving course last year, we will now offer our Year 5 and 6 children a range of other water sports so that they can use the self-rescue skills which they have learnt.
+- Pupil participation in PE and sport has increased further thus leading pupils to becoming more active and engaged. - PE lead to continue to lead the school, developing new initiatives and inspiring pupils to engage in a range of new sports. - Increased confidence and ability in teaching different sports after attending training. - Staff's familiarity with a wider range of sports has increased and they are now teaching a wider variety of sports. - Children are introduced to a wider range of sports. - Whole-school scheme of work has been bought to help improve delivery of PE allowing teachers to feel more confident. - Staff have been introduced to new sports and the skills these need. - Staff have been able to self-assess the skills which they need to develop and bespoke CPD has been provided to enable them to develop these specific areas. - We have changed our current swimming programme to ensure that more children are leaving KS2 being confident, capable swimmers.
+This is detailed further in our swimming document. - Having completed a surf lifesaving course last year, we will now offer our Year 5 and 6 children a range of other water sports so that they can use the self-rescue skills which they have learnt.